sorayamajdolashrafi/personal-ghosts-shop/README.md

         //2. addToCart- only needed to this function because it uses getCart and saveCart.
         3. saveCart

-## Get Shopping Cart from localStorage on Shopping Cart Page
+## //Get Shopping Cart from localStorage on Shopping Cart Page
-    - Get cart data from local storage.
+    //- Get cart data from local storage.

 ## Place Order
+    //- If cart is empty disable place order button
+    - In the event listener
+        //- display an 'alert' with the contents of the cart (JSON.stringify(cart, true, 2))
+        - Remove cart from local storage (.removeItem)
+        - Redirect users back to home page.

 ## Stretch: Add Quantity of Products